alierensevinc/janblog/README.md

 And to create a jks file you can run : keytool -genkey -alias janblog -keyalg RSA -keystore janblog.jks -keysize 2048 keytool -importkeystore -srckeystore janblog.jks -destkeystore janblog.jks -deststoretype pkcs12

+Also you can import janBlog.postman_collection.json file to Postman for using services.